Bharya Onnu Makkal Moonnu

 Bharya Onnu Makkal Moonnu (English: Wife: One, Children: Three) is a 2009 Malayalam film directed by Rajasenan and starring Rajasenan and Sithara.
-This is Rajasenan's debut film as an actor.
+This is Rajasenan's debut film as a lead actor.

 Plot

 Chandramohan Thampi has never been able to live up to the expectations of his father Sachidanandan Thampi.
 On the other hand, his younger brother Rajmohan Thampi has made it big in business.
 Problems mount up when he marries a Christian girl from a poor family, Lisamma.
 He becomes a post master and walks out of his home.

-Lisamma has a heart ailment and Chandramohan borrows a money to treat her.
-Sometime later, the couple has three children.
+Lisamma has a heart ailment and Chandramohan borrows money to treat her.
+Some time later, the couple has three children.
 Meanwhile, Chandramohan's debts pile up.
 His schoolmate GK takes him to the Gulf to help him recover his debts.